 d.
 Adviser Authorization Form signed by a University employee agreeing to advise the organization.

-8. Submit the above-referenced recognition materials and the proposed constitution and bylaws to the Kimmel Leadership Center within the two-month petitioning status period.
+8. Submit the above-referenced recognition materials and the proposed constitution and bylaws to the Kimmel Student Involvement Center within the two-month petitioning status period.

 9. Submit a copy of the Constitution and membership requirements of any local, state, regional or national organization with which the intended organization is or will be affiliated with.